*NEW* Design & Competition Rules

 3. Metal is prohibited as a weapon contact tip.

-4. Using unmodified battery packs as weapon weights is allowed but may only be filled with batteries.
+4. Using unmodified battery packs as weapon weights is allowed.

-6. Any LEGO pneumatic parts are allowed to have custom bored diameters in their air nozzles.
+5. Any LEGO pneumatic parts are allowed to have custom bored diameters in their air nozzles without penalty.

 2. A competitor may use pigments and stickers to decorate their robot.
 These decorations may not cover over pinholes and seams, or otherwise affect how parts would normally separate.
 For instance, if a sticker covers over two or more parts, that sticker must be cut up to reveal the seams of the parts that it is adhered to.